Track mileage automatically

 - Repay your employer for the fuel used for private travel

-- Petrol and LPG per mile AFRs from 1 March 2025 to 1 June 2025
+- Petrol and LPG per-mile AFRs from 1 December 2025 to 1 March 2026

-- Electric and diesel per mile AFRs from 1 March 2025 to 1 June 2025
+- Diesel per-mile AFRs from 1 December 2025 to 1 March 2026

-- Changes in HMRC advisory fuel rates
+- Changes in HMRC advisory fuel rates and electric rates

 - Who can use the HMRC advisory fuel rates?